 But in Elizabeth’s case this could hardly be so, since her reputation was blameless.
 Instead, there had to be some other reason.

 Luke now set the scene for the first dramatic event.

-It was a pivotal moment for him, since the large number of priests, about 8,000 at that time, meant that any one priest could only expect to offer sacrifice once or twice in his lifetime.
-Now it was Zechariah’s moment.
+It was a pivotal moment for Zechariah.
+There were about 8,000 priests at that time, so any priest could only expect to offer sacrifice once or twice in his lifetime.

 At about 3pm on this particular day he stepped forward into the sanctuary to offer incense.
 The people waited outside, as did the other priests.

 The angel spoke.
 It reassured the terrified Zechariah, telling him not to be afraid.